College Advice

 The Result:

-Credit card companies often prey on the fact that students are desperate for cash by setting up credit card kiosks on campus.
-They bribe students with free items, such as T-shirts and hats, in exchange for the student filling out a credit card application.
+Credit card companies often prey on the fact that students are desperate for cash.
+They used to set up kiosks on campus and bribe students with free items, such as T-shirts and hats, in exchange for the student filling out a credit card application.
 This is a dangerous ground that will more than likely get the student further in debt/trouble.
-Others will choose private student loans to help cover the additional expenses of their education.
+(Read: Student Credit Card Guide) Others will choose private student loans to help cover the additional expenses of their education.

 The Problem: Textbooks are expensive